Article No. 422

 Patients and caregivers, working with physicians and researchers, are the everyday heroes at the core of medical advancements.
 Just as a rope is formed of individual threads woven together, it takes many different skills and talents to combine and carry the burden of aHUS.
 The tensile strength of a rope, during an aHUS relapse, can be expected to break if you remain a single thread unconnected with information, people, and aHUS advocacy efforts.
 Every nation with multiple aHUS treatment options has those policies in place because aHUS families before you paved the way, working together with other people and groups to advocate for better patient outcomes.
 The aHUS Alliance can help you get started, with their R.O.W program, or with advice on how to become an aHUS advocate.
 Maybe you’ll gain insight into how aHUS families have worked to change drug policy in their nation, like the journey of the UK’s Reluctant Advocate.
 Share in challenges and goals that link us, join with collaborative efforts that aim to build a better future for those living with atypical HUS.
 Blessed be the Ties that Bind.

-This is the last of a three-part series: Atypical HUS Relapse – A Family View
+This is the 3rd of a four-part series: Atypical HUS Relapse – A Family View

 Fortune Favors the Prepared (Part One)